VeryHappyPony/rsschool-cv/cv.md

 alert( result );
 ```

-Experience
+## Experience

-Gaining experience at the moment
+* Gaining experience at the moment

-Education
+## Education

-School: Lyceum №82 of Saint-Petersburg
+* School: Lyceum №82 of Saint-Petersburg

-University: State Transport University of Saint-Petersburg
+* University: State Transport University of Saint-Petersburg

-Courses: RSSchool JS/FE Pre-School 2022 Q4 (in progress)
+* Courses: RSSchool JS/FE Pre-School 2022 Q4 (in progress)

-Language knowlage
+## Language knowlage

-1Russian: native speaker
+1. Russian: native speaker

-2Hungarian: B2 (Was living and educating in Hungary)
+2. Hungarian: B2 (Was living and educating in Hungary)

-3English: B1 (Using English in business and vacation trips)
+3. English: B1 (Using English in business and vacation trips)